MicrosoftDocs/learn/learn-pr/azure/design-your-site-recovery-solution-in-azure/includes/5-build-resilient-data-services.md

 Azure Cosmos DB is a low-latency, multi-model database service that allows you to distribute data globally and easily scale, elastically and rapidly.

-In Cosmos DB, all data is replicated transparently in the regions you've set for your Cosmos DB account.
-Cosmos DB saves data inside containers that make up your database, and all your containers are partitioned.
+In Azure Cosmos DB, all data is replicated transparently in the regions you've set for your Azure Cosmos DB account.
+Azure Cosmos DB saves data inside containers that make up your database, and all your containers are partitioned.

 All your partitions are replicated across each region.
 Inside every region, your partitions are copied before each copy is distributed between different fault domains.

 Your data is replicated at least four times.
-You can set up a Cosmos DB account, and configure your Cosmos DB database to be distributed across five regions.
-Because you've configured this database for five regions, Cosmos DB will guarantee that you'll have at least 4 x 5 copies of all your data.
+You can set up a Azure Cosmos DB account, and configure your Azure Cosmos DB database to be distributed across five regions.
+Because you've configured this database for five regions, Azure Cosmos DB will guarantee that you'll have at least 4 x 5 copies of all your data.

-You should configure your Cosmos DB database to span at least two regions.
+You should configure your Azure Cosmos DB database to span at least two regions.
 The more regions you have, the more resilient your data becomes.
-You should also explicitly set your Cosmos DB database to have multiple write regions.
+You should also explicitly set your Azure Cosmos DB database to have multiple write regions.
 All your regions will then allow you to perform read and write operations.

 You can also configure zone redundancy for some regions.
-With this feature, Cosmos DB puts replicas of data across multiple different availability zones in any single region, providing additional resiliency.
+With this feature, Azure Cosmos DB puts replicas of data across multiple different availability zones in any single region, providing additional resiliency.